Eliot-Roxbergh/notes_pinephone/README.md

 Signal-desktop works ok, but not made for small screen: so zoom out in the menu and it _should_ be possible to contract the contact menu by dragging (maybe if you plug in mouse, it's literally 1 px).

 Build from source, can be difficult to compile, but latest beta (2022-10-11) was easy to build (I built on another arm64 device).
 Still I did NOT manage to build a .deb file, only the binary directly (TODO) ... but it works (need to create shortcut manually TODO).
+TODO try if it's easier on x86 (might not be though), considering build .deb file uses x86_32 dependency for some reason (First Docker link gave some sort of .deb, so should work on arm64!) .

 NOTE: if Signal-desktop crashes on your device make sure that you have an updated system.
 It failed to launch on my older, outdated, Mobian Bullseye.